chhaymatt/employeeCreator/README.md

 -   Create unit tests checking the startDate must be before finishDate
 -   Switch from useEffect to useQuery for EmployeeDetails
 -   Address field should autocomplete using Google Maps API
--   Create GitHub Action CI to build front end, package back end, upload and deploy to AWS
+-   Create GitHub Action CI to package back end, upload and deploy to AWS

 ---